Canada-Alberta Productivity Grant

 • other required materials directly relevant to the training course and distinct from materials required to run the employer’s business

-• eligible travel cost for participant and trainers (outside of Edmonton and Calgary) when training is over 100 km one way within Alberta for small and medium-sized organizations (see Appendix A of the Applicant Guide for details
+• eligible travel cost for participant and trainers (outside of Edmonton and Calgary) when training is over 100 km one way within Alberta for small and medium-sized organizations (see Canada Alberta Productivity Grant for details)

 Employee wages cannot be reimbursed through the grant and Income Support is not available for workers who are in grant-funded training.